charis-amend/session-notebook/express-server-basics/morning-notes-server.md

 - server === machine running something
 - client is the users device/machine
 - has these files:
-  - they are hosted on the server
+  - they are created and hosted on the server
   - and then executed on client side
     - index.js
     - index.html